-First things first, camping in the rain is much more fun when you control if you choose to get wet.
+First things first, tent camping in the rain is much more fun when you control when you choose to get wet.
 Trying to snuggle or sleep in a leaky tent is not any fun.
 So spend some time figuring out what gear you’ll need to stay as dry as possible.

 Our suggestion would be to spend the money on a quality tent (Marmot, North Face, Kelty) that is already seam-sealed and waterproof.
 These tents also tend to have a full rainfly instead of a partial or no rain fly.